homebridge/homebridge-config-ui-x/README.md

 ### Password-less sudo required

 For `sudo` mode to work password-less sudo is required.
-You can enable password-less sudo be adding this entry to the bottom of your `/etc/sudoers` file (use `visudo` to edit the file!):
+You can enable password-less sudo by adding this entry to the bottom of your `/etc/sudoers` file (use `visudo` to edit the file!):

 ```
 homebridge    ALL=(ALL) NOPASSWD: ALL